Plenty of ways to get around from buses, to trains or ferryboats

 Sure, you can take planes all over Southeast Asia.
 By Western standards, the fares are low, the schedules are convenient, and tickets are readily available.
-But if you opt to GoNOMAD with ground transport instead, you’ll hobnob with locals, see amazing scenery, get to know countries up close, and save a lot of money that can go towards your adventure.
+But if you opt to GoNOMAD with ground transportation instead, you’ll hobnob with locals, see amazing scenery, get to know countries up close, and save a lot of money that can go towards your adventure.

 You also won’t have to worry about the State Department’s warnings that the FAA has not yet assessed the air service of some countries, or even worse, that the FAA has already assessed it and recommends taking the bus instead.